Grade

 Seasonal restrictions

-Seasonal restrictions - the closure period for the lambing season varies with the DoC Walkways (Cooks Cove, Te Kuri Farm, Anaura Bay, and Otoko) being closed each year from 1 August until the start of Labour Weekend (late October), while Te Aratia Walkway and Mapiri Walkway are closed from July and reopen late September.
+Seasonal restrictions - the closure period for the lambing season varies with the DoC Walkways (Cooks Cove, Te Kurī Farm, Anaura Bay, and Otoko) being closed each year from 1 August until the start of Labour Weekend (late October), while Te Aratia Walkway is closed from July and reopens late September, and Mapiri Walkway is closed from July and reopens late October.

 The history-rich Cooks Cove Walkway, at the southern end of Ūawa Tolaga Bay, is full of interest from a much-photographed hole in the wall, open grassland and regenerating bush to a safe swimming cove and dramatic sculpture overlooking the township and river.